San Miguel de Allende: Historic core zone

 Very close to the Nuestra Señora de la Salud and Oratorios de San Felipe Neri churches is the Plaza Civica or Civic Plaza.
 This plaza was originally constructed in 1555 and was supposed to be the original center of the town.
 It is next to the Plaza de la Soledad and served as the main marketplace.
 Today, it has an equestrian statue of Ignacio Allende that dominates it.

 The San Francisco Church was begun in 1778 and was finished more than twenty years later, when architectural styles were changing.
 The façade is pure Churrigueresque with stone figures and fine columns.
 The later bell tower was constructed in 1799 in Neoclassical style by architect Francisco Eduardo Tresguerras.

 The Biblioteca Pública (public library) serves as the community center for San Miguel's large foreigner population.
 This library was established by Helen Wale, a Canadian, who wanted to reach out to local children.
 It is the largest privately funded, publicly accessible library in Mexico with the second-largest English-language book collection.
 The library has a café, sponsors tours and prints a bilingual newspaper.
 While self-supporting, it also sponsors educational programs for local youth including scholarships, donations of school supplies and free English and computer classes for children.
 Its "Club de Amigos" promotes friendship between Mexicans and foreigners.

 To the far south of the historic center is Parque Juárez (Juarez Park).
 This park was established at the beginning of the 20th century on the banks of a river in French style with fountains, decorative pools, wrought iron benches, old bridges and footpaths.
 There is an area for children with playground and basketball.
 The garden area is filled with plants and trees of the region, chirimoyos, various berries and walnuts.
 The water areas host a large number of herons.
 After dark on many days, it is possible to catch an impromptu concert by local amateur musicians.
 Nearby there is a small commercial center on Zacateros Street where typical of the area such as objects made of brass and glass can be found.
 Near here there is a fountain dedicated to Ignacio Allende.

-Another important market is the Mercado de Artesanias, which sells a wide variety of items such as those made from wool, brass, paper mache and blown glass, tin and silver.
+Another important market is the Mercado de Artesanías, which sells a wide variety of items such as those made from wool, brass, paper mache and blown glass, tin and silver.
 One figure that features prominently on merchandise is that of a frog, as the state's name of Guanajuato means "place of frogs".
 The market is located in a narrow alley filling three blocks behind the city's main fruit and vegetable market.
 The merchandise here is more authentic and cheaper than that found around the main square.